Delaware's top court strikes down state's death penalty statute

 "Put simply, the Sixth Amendment right to a jury includes a right not to be executed unless a jury concludes unanimously that it has no reasonable doubt that is the appropriate sentence," the 92-page ruling said.

-"The use of capital punishment is an instrument of imperfect justice that doesn't make us any safer," Markell said in a statement.
-"It is my hope that today's decision will mean that we never see another death sentence in our state."

-Delaware Department of Justice spokeswoman Nicole Byers said the office was reviewing the decision.
+Delaware Department of Justice spokeswoman Nicole Byers said only that the office is reviewing the decision.

 Rauf's attorney, Santino Ceccotti, said he was "elated" with the ruling.